sowoi/ghostcms2mastodon/README.md

 This project uses https://github.com/halcy/Mastodon.py and would not be feasible without this advance work.

 # License
-Licensed under the terms of Apache License Version 2.
+Licensed under the terms of GNU General Public License v3.0.
 See LICENSE file.

 # Dev
 https://okxo.de